cric96/experiment-2020-jsan-collective-autonomy/REPORT.md

 The network structure is inspired by this [paper](https://ieeexplore.ieee.org/abstract/document/8328721).
 Mobiles drones are placed randomly.
 The stations are placed in a grid 5x5 covering the whole environment area.
-The animals are divided into five groups placed, four in the square corner and one in the square centre.
+The animals are divided into five groups placed, four in the square corners and one in the square centre.

 The collective behaves following the SCR-pattern (leader election, data collection,